 For 5000 years, there has been a tradition of skiing firsts in Salla.
 From the oldest ski ever found to Finland’s first competition slalom slopes, Salla knows skiing inside and out, upside and down.

 Atop Sallatunturi, the Salla Ski Resort has 15 slopes with 6 ski lifts, ranging in difficulty from “Little Helmet” children’s slopes to speed skiing world cup slopes.
 From the top of the fells, the silent forests and gentle hills roll across the border, stretching to the Russian horizon.

 All that snow and all that space afford ample time and opportunity to discover Salla on your own terms, at your own pace.
-Meet reindeer year-round at the Salla Reindeer Park and learn about Santa’s most important helpers up close.
+The services offered in Salla are created by locals, with local guides to introduce you to the relaxed, nature-oriented lifestyle of Lapland.
+Meet reindeer year-round and learn how the people of Salla keep the tradition of herding alive at the Green Key-certified Salla Reindeer Park and learn about Santa’s most important helpers up close.
 You can even get your reindeer driver’s license!
 Other ways to discover the snowswept secrets of Salla include husky rides, snowshoe expeditions and snowmobile adventures.

 Summertime brings the Midnight Sun, which is more than happy to melt the snow away.
 Have you ever wanted to know more about Santa’s most important helpers?
 Join a summertime reindeer excursion to learn more about how real Lapland reindeer herders live, work and play.